seanbaxter/circle/stdlib/README.md

 The `sizeof.` operator returns the number of elements in a structured type.
 For a tuple-like type, this returns `std::tuple_size`.
 For an array, it returns the number of elements in the first rank.
 For other class types, it returns the number of non-static data members.

-The `tuple_elements` member trait probes `std::tuple_elements` and yields the contained types as a type parameter pack.
-This is fully imperative, so you don't have to call a function that exposes template parameters that can be deduced to use it.
+The `tuple_elements` member trait probes `std::tuple_elements` and yields the contained types as a parameter pack.

 [**access.cxx**](access.cxx) - [Compiler Explorer](https://godbolt.org/z/PG9zqqeMx)
 ```cpp